DataBiosphere/leonardo/pact4s/README.md

                 sbt "project pact4s" clean test
 ```

-The generated contract can be found in the `./target/pacts` folder: `leo-consumer-sam-provider.json`.
+The generated contracts can be found in the `./target/pacts` folder
+- `leo-consumer-sam-provider.json`
+- `leo-consumer-fake-provider.json`